DavidScales/oss/oss/README.md

 * Copy the README.md file in your master branch
 * Overwrite the README's in all branches with the copy (if a README doesn't exist in a branch, it will be created)

+## Remove the tool
+Make sure to delete this directory when you are done with it so it doesn't accidentally get added to your project.

 #### That's it
 Then you can push these changes

 `$ git push --all`

 Feel free to add suggestions.
 The script is not at all elegant but it was my first time with bash and we are on a schedule ;) dscales@google.com